rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-illustrative-content.md

 >Example:
 > <CITE>Engravings by Mackenzie and William Harrison.
 Engraved frontispiece, a portrait of William Bligh, by Jean Condé; after J. Russell</CITE>

+## 6.225.XX Illustrations in pockets and on endpapers

-<a name="6.225.3.5">6.225.3.5</a> Make a note to indicate the presence and the number of pieces of illustrative matter issued in a pocket attached to a resource (see [Illustrative content, 6.22.33.1](/DCRMR/phys-desc/Illustrative-content/#6.22.33.1)).
+<a name="6.225.3.5">6.225.3.5</a> Always make a note to indicate the presence and the number of pieces of illustrative matter issued in a pocket attached to a resource (see [Illustrative content, 6.22.33.1](/DCRMR/phys-desc/Illustrative-content/#6.22.33.1)).

 >Example:
 >Illustrative content: <CITE>map</CITE>
 >Details of illustrative content: <CITE>Folded map in pocket</CITE>

+## 6.225.XX Illustrations on endpapers

 <a name="6.225.3.6">6.225.3.6</a> Make a note indicating the presence of illustrations appearing on the endpapers of a resource (see [Illustrative content, 6.22.335.1](/DCRMR/phys-desc/Illustrative-content/#6.22.335.1)).